 I believe whole-heartedly in the innate human gift to make and share music.
 The music educator's job is to teach all regardless of skill or experience.
 As we sing together, we explore our personhood in a way that is impossible to replicate either alone or through any other medium.
-This art is an amazing demonstration of the human spirit, and I hope to share the beauty of this experience with as many incredible people as I can.
+This art is an amazing demonstration of vulnerability and resilience, and I hope to share the beauty of the choral experience with as many incredible people as I can.

 Career & EXPERIENCE

 Claire began her career in St. Louis, Missouri after graduating with her Bachelor of Music degree in Music Education from Millikin University in Decatur, Illinois where she served in various leadership roles, including Vice President for the internationally renowned Millikin University Choir.
 With the choir, she traveled across the United States as well as Ireland, Scotland and England, performed for national and regional ACDA conferences, and worked closely with Director of Choirs, Dr. Brad Holmes.

 After graduating, Claire taught full-time for five years in Parkway School District.
 She demonstrated exemplary teaching in middle and high schools, grades 6-12, leading choirs ranging from 12 students to 108 students, and repeatedly earning "Superior" ratings at music festivals.
 In addition to public teaching, she directed the Kirkwood Children's Chorale's premiere ensemble, Concert Choir, as well as their intermediate group, Cambiata, spanning ages 8-18.